Mr7F/sublime-privatebin/readme.md

-# Sublime - Pastebin
+# Sublime - Private bin

-Share file / selection in pastebin.com.
+Share file / selection in privatebin or pastebin.